HEREFORDSHIRE & WORCESTERSHIRE

 Open sessions: Targeted outreach to work with practices to encourage referral generation.
 Health Care Professionals would also be welcome to attend open sessions for their own benefit and understanding of the service offer.

-Self-referral: Up to the end of September 2021, members of the public can complete an online tool which scores their diabetes risk level based upon factors including age, ethnicity, and BMI.
+Self-referral: Members of the public can complete an online tool which scores their diabetes risk level based upon factors including age, ethnicity, and BMI.
 Those eligible for the programme who are found to be at high risk can refer themselves by completing an online form.

 For support on referring, please contact us at firstname.lastname@example.org